 Method3:- Skipping columns

 2. UPDATE - It is used to change data in a table.

 Update table_name set columnname=new value where columnname=old value;

-Note: In all databases we can also use update statement for inserting data into particular shell.
+Note: In all databases, we can also use the update statement for inserting data into a particular shell.

 3. DELETE - It is used to delete rows or particular rows from a table.